CGCookie/retopoflow/docs/v4/relax.md

 ## Selection

 Even though `LMB` to select is not available while using the Tweak Brush, you can still select and deselect by using `Shift LMB`.
+You can deselect all by clicking in empty space outside of the source object.
 Box Select `B` and Lasso Select `Ctrl Right Mouse Drag` are always available as well.

 General selection options for all tools can be read about on the [Retopoflow Mode](general.html) docs page under Selection.